jenkins-x-plugins/jx-updatebot/README.md

 You can see an [example of invoking the Updatebot step](https://github.com/jenkins-x/go-scm/blob/main/.lighthouse/jenkins-x/release.yaml#L22-L23) inside a Tekton pipeline.
 This reuses the [Jenkins X Pipeline as Code GitOps approach](https://jenkins-x.io/blog/2021/02/25/gitops-pipelines/)

+e.g. check out the final step in this Task:

 ```
         steps:
         - image: uses:jenkins-x/jx3-pipeline-catalog/tasks/git-clone/git-clone.yaml@versionStream